PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-12 05:58:47
+Last updated: 2024-04-12 05:59:19
-Random Quote: The world is full of such paradoxes we simply choose to ignore them most of the time. -
+Random Quote: To have power does not mean that one can abuse the poor. - Pablo Escobar